Berg0162/simcline/README.md

 ```
 <b>Begin of the Arduino Setup() Function</b><br>
 + Get or set (first time only) the values of relevant and crucial variables to persistence, whith the Companion App the user can set these on the fly!
-+ Start the show for the SSD1306 Oled display
++ Start the show for the SSD1306 Oled display.
 + Initialize Lifter Class data, variables, test and set to work!
 ```C++
 .